New Zealand fairy tern

 Previous conservation efforts

 Protection has continued until the present day.
 The number of pairs rose to 7 in 1993.
-Since 1997, between 6 and 9 pairs have bred each season until 2005.
-The numbers for the years following are:
+Since 1997, between 6 and 11 females have bred each season.
+Breeding data from 2010-2023 is presented below:

 Successful management techniques